 The term "arthritis" encompasses more than 100 diseases and conditions that affect joints, the surrounding tissues and other connective tissues.
 Arthritis can cause mild to severe pain in the joints, as well as joint tenderness and swelling.
-Approximately 46 million Americans have some type of arthritis or related condition.
+More than 50 million Americans have some type of arthritis or related condition.

 The various forms of arthritis and related conditions can affect anyone, no matter what your race, gender or age.
 However, it is especially important for women to be educated about these diseases since they affect women at a much higher rate than men.
 Sixty percent of all people who have arthritis are female, and several of the more common forms are more prevalent in women.

 Osteoarthritis, also known as degenerative joint disease or OA, is the most common form of arthritis.
 Of the nearly 27 million Americans who have osteoarthritis approximately 16 million are women.
 Women usually develop OA after age 40.
 It causes damage to cartilage and bones, causing joint pain, swelling, stiffness and loss of function.
 Learn more about OA.

 Fibromyalgia is a syndrome characterized by widespread musculoskeletal pain.
 It is associated with generalized muscular pain and fatigue, loss of sleep, stiffness and sometimes depression and/or anxiety.
 Fibromyalgia is a form of soft tissue or muscular rheumatism, which means no joint deformity occurs.
 An estimated 3.7 million Americans have fibromyalgia; the figure may actually be higher since some of its symptoms may be found in other conditions such as chronic fatigue syndrome (which is also more common in women).
 Learn more about fibromyalgia.